chef/chef-web-docs/chef_master/source/api_compliance.rst

    POST /api/owners/USER/jobs

-The request uses a |json| object similar to:
+The request uses a JSON object similar to:

 .. code-block:: javascript